"Stop Resisting" goes against the physiological make-up of the human nervous system

 This is either done by some people on purpose because they know there will be resistance, in which case they are given their ‘ticket’ to use force.

-There are also some people who are not aware of this, and are simply engaging in practices that are always going to end badly without realizing that this is 100 percent predictable.
+There are also some people who are not aware of this, and are simply engaging in practices that are always going to end badly without realizing that this dissolution process is in many ways predictable.

-For people such as police who are not aware of this automatic, inevitable struggle response, they may actually think a person is ‘purposely’ trying to ‘defy’ them.
+For people such as police who are not aware of this automatic struggle response, they may actually think a person is ‘purposely’ trying to ‘defy’ them.
 This then makes the police try harder to control them.

 The ‘fight/struggle’ response is a nervous system release of energy.
-Trying to get someone to stop moving and expect during this response will almost always end up in struggle.
+Trying to get someone to stop moving and expect during this response will very likely end up in struggle.

 If a person responsible for public safety is in the SNS threat response mode, they have less chance of helping others feel safe.

 There is another important point to add.
 If a police officer's sympathetic nervous system is engaged, this means that: